 Do not forget your bear spray if you intend to hike into backcountry and take everything back out of the wilderness with you.

-8. Waterfalls Are Not In Full Flow In October
+8. Yellowstone Waterfalls Are Not In Full Flow In October

-Autumn is most certainly not the best time to go waterfall hunting.
+Autumn is most certainly not the best time to go waterfall hunting anywhere in the US.

-We can tell you from a lot of experience including visiting Yosemite National Park in late October and the New York Finger Lakes waterfalls in September – water does not flow heavily … or sometimes even at all!
+We can tell you from lots of experience including visiting Yosemite National Park in October and the New York Finger Lakes waterfalls in September that water does not flow heavily, or sometimes even at all!

-However, we’re talking about Northwest Wyoming here and Yellowstone’s waterfalls do still have a relatively high volume of water in October.
+However, we are talking about northwest Wyoming here and Yellowstone’s waterfalls do still have a relatively high volume of water in October.

 Tower Fall was inaccessible when we visited but Upper and Lower Falls of the Yellowstone River were both crashing immensely into the river below.

-9. Geysers and Hot Springs Can Be Less Impressive
+9. Yellowstone Geysers And Hot Springs May Be Less Impressive In October

-For example, if you’ve seen images of Grand Prismatic Spring with incredibly bright colors in a huge circular shape – they were not taken in October.
-More likely they were taken on a sunny day in the middle of Summer, when the air is much warmer resulting in less steam.
+Well, they were not taken in October.
+It is more likely they were taken on a sunny day in the middle of summer when the air is much warmer, resulting in less steam.

 On a brighter note, Old Faithful will be unaffected if you visit Yellowstone in October.
 The trusty geyser will blow almost right on schedule all day, every day and season will not impact on its majesty.

-Best geothermal features: Steamboat geyser, artists paint pots and Turquoise Pool are some of the best lesser known attractions to include in your itinerary.
+Hidden gem geothermal features: Steamboat Geyser, Artists Paint Pots and Turquoise Pool are some of the best lesser known attractions to include in your itinerary.

-Both Yellowstone and nearby Grand Teton National Park are staggering landscapes to photograph in October.
+Both Yellowstone and nearby Grand Teton National Park are staggeringly beautiful landscapes to photograph in October.

 Changeable weather means you can shoot the park in snow, sun, fog, fall colors, heavy clouds, no clouds and many other scenarios.
 Remember your lens cleaning kit, it will be used a lot in Yellowstone.

-Shorter daylight hours mean you don’t have to get up excruciatingly early for sunrise or stay out late for sunset.
-And the Milky Way appears around 8pm in Yellowstone during October so no waiting until 3am like Spring months.
+Shorter daylight hours means you don’t have to get up excruciatingly early for sunrise or stay out late for sunset.
+And the Milky Way appears around 8pm in Yellowstone during October so no waiting until 3am like the spring months.

 Pro tip: Wide angle lenses work best for landscapes in the park but you will also need a telephoto lens for wildlife.
 Take both!